conix-security/bl2ru2/README.md

 optional arguments:
   -h, --help            show this help message and exit --output OUTPUT, -o OUTPUT
-                        Output file
-  --emitter EMITTER, -e EMITTER
+                        Output file (default is stdou) --ssid SSID, -s SSID  Starting sid of the generated rules --emitter EMITTER, -e EMITTER
                                                           Emitter of the rules, default: bl2ru2

 ```
 The input file must be a csv-like file (delimiter is a space) containing the following information, 3 rows :
 - first row : Threat name